Yilmazhb/Hospital-statistics-in-Germany/README.md

 <img width="1066" height="557" alt="Screenshot 2025-11-27 142627" src="https://github.com/user-attachments/assets/d73a9d49-8442-4299-a0be-b30189d72899" />

-These figures highlight the enormous importance of geriatric medicine in the healthcare system.
-The most common diagnoses among senior citizens – heart failure, bone fractures, dementia and dehydration – demonstrate the special care needs of this patient group and the necessity of specialised treatment concepts for the ageing population.
+These figures highlight the enormous importance of geriatric medicine within the healthcare system.
+The most common diagnoses among senior citizens, including heart failure, bone fractures, dementia, and dehydration, clearly demonstrate the specific care requirements of this patient population.